rladiesnl/book_club/README.md

 ### When?

-The events will be hosted every two weeks by different R-Ladies chapters, on Tuesdays at 6pm, via zoom.
+The events will be hosted every two weeks by different R-Ladies chapters, on Tuesdays at 6pm, via jitsi.

 ### Current agenda: